ZeraVision/zn-wallet-manager/README.md

 # zn-wallet-manager
-ZERA Network (zn) Wallet Manager is an open-source repository designed to facilitate the management of incoming and outgoing CoinTXN transactions on the ZERA Network.
-It supports both uniquely generated wallets and memo-based configurations, making it a versatile solution for developers building financial applications or blockchain-based platforms that may require managable and scalable deposits and withdrawls.
+ZERA Network (zn) Wallet Manager is an open-source repository designed to facilitate the management of incoming and outgoing CoinTXN / MintTXN transactions on the ZERA Network.
+It supports both uniquely generated wallets and memo-based (incoming only) configurations, making it a versatile solution for developers building financial applications or blockchain-based platforms that may require managable and scalable deposits and withdrawls.

 ## Use Cases
 There are various use cases that this repository can help satisfy.